SkyTubeTeam/SkyTube/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots to help explain your problem, or the link for the video, where You've found the issue

 **Setup:**
  - Android version: [e.g. 7 or 10, etc]